Ainuvain/Ainuvain/README.md

 ### Hi there 👋

+I am Ainuvain or sometimes known as Ainut

+- I'm currently an ICT Engineering student specializing in Networks

+- I'm really interested in cybersecurity and I've recently started to make some writeups from the rooms in [TryHackMe](https://tryhackme.com/).
+You can find them on my [githubpage](https://ainuvain.github.io/)

 <!--
 **Ainuvain/Ainuvain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.